Status Report for programs based on

 As of December 2012, 166 assessments had been done and 90 customers had implemented retrofits totaling $687,517 ($484,011 was financed through the How$martKY™ tariff).
 Almost 30% ($203,506) of the total invested in retrofits was paid upfront with rebates or by participants in order to qualify for the tariff.
 Fifty-nine participants who had assessments done did not proceed with the program (there is currently no way to determine if these potential participants refused to participate or were in fact not eligible because of structural problems with their homes, bad billing history, or not enough energy usage to enable energy saving measures to “pencil out”), creating an offer acceptance rate of 64%.
 Three of the four utilities implementing the pilot have decided to move forward with a permanent tariff program.

 Reaching this percentage of a utility’s customers in one year with a program that charges participants for resource-saving measures would be unprecedented in California.
 The pilot began implementation in October of 2012.
+It appears likely that the pilot will exceed its goal of having 10% of the 2,000 homes be multi-family units within the first six months of operation.
 In the first month of implementation, the program exceeded its goal of having 10% of the 2,000 homes be multi-family units (219 units were retrofitted).
 The pilot also uses a unique self-funding mechanism that eliminates the water utility’s revenue erosion.
 However, implementation delays and decisions made by the Lead Contractor required adding a second Lead Contractor in January 2013 in order to meet the pilot program’s ambitious goals.
 The annual Windsor budgeting and revenue process may require the pilot to cease operations after only 9 months of operation.
 Evaluation by California’s Better Buildings Program is currently underway.